Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Conclusion

 \section{Conclusion}

-We have proved an exponential rate of convergence for the $\xi$-Greedy Thompson Sampling Algorithm in the case of an infinite armed bandit with a Gaussian Process prior on the reward.
+We have proved an adaptive rate of convergence for the $\xi$-Greedy Thompson Sampling Algorithm in the case of an infinite armed bandit with a Gaussian Process prior on the reward.
+The rate is formalizes through a sharpness parameter $\delta_\epsilon$.
 As far as we know, this is the first result which quantifies the rate of decay of the sequential point $\bsx^t$ to the true optimal $\bsx^*$.
 Although we have proved the result where at every stage we are sampling only one point, it should be easy to generalize to more points and we leave it as a future work.
-While actually running the algorithm in practice, we can repeat steps 8-11 of Algorithm \ref{algo:ts} to sample more points at every stage as done throughout our simulations in the Section \ref{sec:simul_study}.
+While actually running the algorithm in practice, we use the batch mode to sample more points at every stage as done throughout our simulations in the Section \ref{sec:simul_study}.
 By doing so, we can explore the function better in parallel within the same running time as a single point evaluation.
 The simulation study under this regime shows quick convergence as well as the fact that the assumptions are not too restrictive.
 This novel proof technique that we have presented here, can be now used to solve a variety of problems and opens up a new direction of research.
-Using this technique explicit convergence rates can be shown for most of the UCB type algorithms.
+Using this technique explicit (adaptive) convergence rates can be shown for most of the UCB type algorithms.
 We leave such generalizations as future work.